ctools/ctools/doc/source/users/reference_manual/csphagen.rst

 ``rad [real]``
     Radius of source region circle (deg)

-``(bkgmethod = REFLECTED) [string]``
+``srcregfile [file]``
+    Source region file (ds9 or FITS WCS map)

+``bkgmethod <REFLECTED|CUSTOM> [string]``
-    Method for background estimation.
+    Method for background estimation:

-    ``REFLECTED:`` background evaluated in regions with the same shape as source region reflected w.r.t. pointing direction for each observation.
+    - ``REFLECTED``: background is evaluated in regions with the same shape as the source region reflected w.r.t. pointing direction for each observation

-    ``CUSTOM:`` background evaluated in regions specified by user.
-    For event list or single obs in an obs definition XML: region files can be queried.
-    For multiple observations: those have to be specified in the obs def XML.
-    Here use parameter name="OffRegions" (per observation) with appropriate
+    - ``CUSTOM``: background is evaluated in regions specified by user.
+For an event list or a single observation in the observation definition XML file a region file will be queried (see ``bkgregfile`` parameter).
+For multiple observations specified in the observation definition XML file the name of the region file will be extracted from the ``OffRegions`` parameter that needs to be specified for each observation in the observation definition XML file.
+Off region files can be either ds9 region files or FITS WCS maps.

+``bkgregfile [file]``
-    <file> entry.
-Files can be ds9 regions or FITS WCS maps.
-The on region
+    Background regions file (ds9 or FITS WCS map)
-    will always be queried.

 ``(bkgregmin = 2) [integer]``
     Minimum number of background regions that are required for an observation.